alros/rag-python/README.md

 - [14-smarter-ingest](14-smarter-ingest/README.md): extension of the `SimpleDirectoryReader` with enhanced PDF processing.
 - [15-diagnosis](15-diagnosis/README.md): attempts to define the probability of a diagnosis based on dialogs.
 - [16-relevant](16-relevant/README.md): find relevant questions to diagnose a disease.
+- [17-better-dialogs](17-better-dialogs/README.md): attempt to improve the dialogs with RAG.
+- [18-translate-in-you-form](18-translate-in-you-form/README.md): translate a diagnosis into a dialog directed to the patient

 ## Datasets